kakwa/genautoo/README.md

 genautoo
 ========

-# Genautoo: the automated installer for gentoo
+# Genautoo: an automated installer for gentoo

 The goal of Genautoo is to install automatically Gentoo/Linux by customizing a single file.